Mathematical model¶

 where:

-• \(p(n_D)\) is the prior pdf for the number of dipole, which is defined as a Poisson distribution with mean \(\lambda\).
+\(p(n_D)\) is the prior pdf for the number of dipole, which is defined as a Poisson distribution with mean \(\lambda\).

-• \(p(r_k|n_D, r_1, \ldots, r_{k-1})\) is the prior pdf for the location of the \(k-\) th dipole, which is defined as a uniform distribution on the given brain discretization, under the constraint that at each grid point can be located at most one dipole.
+\(p(r_k|n_D, r_1, \ldots, r_{k-1})\) is the prior pdf for the location of the \(k-\) th dipole, which is defined as a uniform distribution on the given brain discretization, under the constraint that at each grid point can be located at most one dipole.

-• if hyper_q = True, it is given by a hierarchical model \(p(\mathbf{q}_k) = \int p(\mathbf{q}_k|\sigma_q) p(\sigma_q) d\sigma_q\), where the conditional distribution \(p(\mathbf{q}_k|\sigma_q)\) is a trivariate Gaussian distribution with zero mean and diagonal matrix equal to \(\sigma_q^2 \mathbf{I}\) and the prior distribution of the standard deviation \(\sigma_q\) is log-uniform;
+, it is given by a hierarchical model \(p(\mathbf{q}_k) = \int p(\mathbf{q}_k|\sigma_q) p(\sigma_q) d\sigma_q\), where the conditional distribution \(p(\mathbf{q}_k|\sigma_q)\) is a trivariate Gaussian distribution with zero mean and diagonal matrix equal to \(\sigma_q^2 \mathbf{I}\) and the prior distribution of the standard deviation \(\sigma_q\) is log-uniform;if

-• if hyper_q = False, it is a trivariate Gaussian distribution with zero mean and diagonal matrix equal to \(\sigma_q^2 \mathbf{I}\).
+, it is a trivariate Gaussian distribution with zero mean and diagonal matrix equal to \(\sigma_q^2 \mathbf{I}\).
 The variance \(\sigma_q^2\) reflects information on the dipole strenght.

-Likelihood function.
+Likelihood function.¶

 The likelihood function, \(p(\mathbf{y}|\mathbf{j})\), contains information on the forward model (1) and the statistical properties of the noise.
 Here we assume the noise to be Gaussian with zero mean and diagonal covariance matrix \(\sigma_e^2 \mathbf{I}\), thus

-SESAME in action.
+SESAME in action.¶

 In order to compute estimates of the unknown neural currents from the posterior distribution, a numerical approximation of the latter is needed.
 By exploiting the semi–linear structure of the MEG/EEG forward model SESAME approximates the posterior pdf